 - SPDCCH in the first slot of a subframe if higher layer parameters dl-STTI-Length is set to 'slot'.

+For 4 port CRS-based SPDCCH, a UE is not required to receive an SREG belonging to multiple PDCCH candidates if any resource element in that SREG corresponds to different antenna ports for those multiple PDCCH candidates, where the precoding sub-matrix is described in the precoding operation from clause 6.3.4.3 of 3GPP TS 36.211 [3].

 The set of SPDCCH candidates to monitor are defined in terms of SPDCCH UE-specific search spaces.
 An SPDCCH UE-specific search space or slot/subslot number k at aggregation level is defined by a set of SPDCCH candidates.

 For a CRS-based SPDCCH-PRB-set or a DMRS-based SPDCCH-PRB-set configured with localized SPDCCH transmission in slot/subslot number , the SCCEs corresponding to SPDCCH candidate of the search space at aggregation level are given by